EthanEFung/wordle-golf/README.md

 ## FAQ

-### What if I forget to my daily submission for a round when others have submitted?
+### What if I forget to play a hole when others have?
+If a hole has not been played in the round, then a score of 7 is added to the players scorecard.
 ### What if I join a round of golf a day or two late?
-If a hole has not been played in the round, then a score of 7 is added to the players scorecard.
+A score of 7 is added per hole not played

 ### What if no one plays one day of wordle?
 Oh..well, Wordle-Bot understands and won't count that day as a hole played.
 If a round is not finished, Wordle-Bot waits for someone to post a score before assuming users want to progress the round.